Spain in the Eurovision Song Contest 2013: Voting

-Voting during the three shows consisted of 50 percent public televoting and 50 percent from a jury deliberation.
+Voting during the three shows consisted of 50 per cent public televoting and 50 per cent from a jury deliberation.
 The jury consisted of five music industry professionals who were citizens of the country they represent.
 This jury was asked to judge each contestant based on: vocal capacity; the stage performance; the song's composition and originality; and the overall impression by the act.
 In addition, no member of a national jury could be related in any way to any of the competing acts in such a way that they cannot vote impartially and independently.

 Following the release of the full split voting by the EBU after the conclusion of the competition, it was revealed that Spain had placed twenty-sixth with both the public televote and the jury vote.
 In the public vote, Spain received an average rank of 22.92 and in the jury vote the nation received an average rank of 19.64.

 Below is a breakdown of points awarded to Spain and awarded by Spain in the second semi-final and grand final of the contest.
 The nation awarded its 12 points to Norway in the semi-final and to Italy in the final of the contest.